Deep neural networks for solving large linear systems arising from high-dimensional problems: Introduction

 \subsection{Existing methods and difficulties}

 Traditional linear solvers, including direct and iterative methods, have been extensively studied for a long time.
-Despite high efficiency and accuracy for small-scale systems, they are inefficient for systems having very large sizes.
-One typical example lies in that $\Omega$ is a $d$-dimensional box and \eqref{01} is assembled with tensor product structure on a $N\times N\times\cdots\times N$ ($d$ times) grid.
+Let us consider the high-dimensional problem that $\Omega$ is a $d$-dimensional box and \eqref{01} is assembled with tensor product structure on a $N\times N\times\cdots\times N$ ($d$ times) grid, where $N\in\mathbb{N}^+$ is the degree of freedom in every dimension.
 A series of methods have been developed for the linear system with tensor product structure, such as Krylov subspace method \cite{Kressner2010}, projection method \cite{Ballani2013}, and Cayley transformation \cite{Fan2017}.
-However, for such linear systems, the number of equations or unknowns $\widetilde{N}=N^d$ that is extremely large even if $d$ is moderately large.
+However, for such linear systems, the numbers of equations and unknowns satisfy $\widetilde{M}=\widetilde{N}=N^d$ that are extremely large even if $d$ is moderately large.
 In spite of some development concerning large-scale problems \cite{Bai2015,Zhang2019,Niu2020}, the practical performance of many existing methods is still limited by the dimension.
-For high-dimensional problems with larger $d$, the system size $N^d$ might exceed the machine storage so that even the column vector $\Bu$ or $\Bb$ can not be saved entirely in memory.
+For high-dimensional problems with larger $d$, the system size $N^d$ might exceed the machine storage so that even the intermediate solution cannot be stored entirely in memory.